-Key topics: Middle East and North Africa; Turkey; television; private broadcaster; GBV; gender stereotypes ALIGN Advancing Learning and Innovation on Gender Norms
+Key topics: Middle East and North Africa; Turkey; television; private broadcaster; GBV; gender stereotypes

 The study begins by explaining that rape is learned behaviour, and that it will 'demonstrate how this learned behaviour is packaged and marketed by the TV serials that center their narrative around rape, as well as how these serials could allow embedded gender relations to continue and change' (p.
 683).